Did Thanos' snap raise the market's soft spot for Trump?

 The specific stocks with significant price fluctuations are explained by Dolphin Research as follows:

 VI.
-Asset Portfolio Distribution
+Asset Allocation Distribution

 The Alpha Dolphin virtual portfolio holds a total of 10 stocks and equity ETFs, with a standard allocation of 1 stock and the rest under-allocated.
 Assets outside of equities are mainly distributed in gold, US Treasury bonds, and USD cash.
-Currently, the overall portfolio is lightly positioned to cope with tariff uncertainties, while closely monitoring the safety margins that may arise from quality assets potentially dropping out.
+Currently, the overall portfolio is lightly positioned to cope with tariff uncertainties, while closely monitoring the safety margins that may arise from quality assets potentially dropping.

 As of last weekend, the asset allocation and equity asset holding weights of Alpha Dolphin are as follows: